tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 before you have a chance to develop reading ability, continue reviewing for 3 to 6 months after completing the deck.

-The problem with retention when learning kanji in isolatoin is one of the reasons why the JP1K method was created.
+The problem with retention when learning kanji in isolation is one of the reasons why the JP1K method was created.